Collections

 Set conditions (dynamic)

 This option lets you define conditions to populate the collection.
 The collection dynamically populates with all items that match your conditions.
-It automatically includes new matching records as they’re added to your index
+It automatically includes new matching records as they’re added to your index.

-to be used in conditions.
+to use in conditions.

 Delete a collection